-- You have completed a minimum of 12 months in an approved specialty training programme
+Have completed a minimum of 12 months (full time equivalent) in any other relevant GMC approved specialty training programme

 Have been in a GMC approved specialty programme training post within the five years preceding your planned start date for GP specialty training

 Can provide ARCP outcome forms covering at least 12 months (full time equivalent) of your previous training programme.